 She has been commissioned by the BBC, by festivals in UK and beyond, and by leading orchestras, ensembles and soloists.

 Her catalogue includes a number of works for string ensemble, and chamber music for a wide variety of mediums, often including voice.
-She has a particular affinity for vocal music and has composed seven operas.
+She has a particular affinity for vocal music and has composed eight operas.

 She was born in England in 1947: her mother was the composer Elizabeth Maconchy.
 LeFanu studied at Oxford, RCM and, as a Harkness Fellow, at Harvard.
 She is married to the Australian composer David Lumsdaine and they have a son, Peter LeFanu Lumsdaine.